civol/HDLRuby/tuto/tutorial_sw.md

 > __WARNING__: in hardware design with HDLRuby (and with all similar languages like Verilog VHDL or VHDL,) it is assumed that a clock is slow enough for the relevant combinatorial circuits to complete computation before the next cycle.
 If this is not the case, the resulting circuits will not function properly.
 Fortunately, the synthesis frameworks usually provide tools for verifying these timings.

 ### 4.2.
-Parallel control statements and enumerators
+Parallel control statements, functions, and enumerators

 Sequencers provide many constructs for easy control and enumeration.
 However, those constructs are sequential by construction.
 What if you would like to do the same in parallel?
 This is possible, but there is an important restriction: